 8. Jazz up Your Resume

 The best bit?
-That once you have completed your re-write, it will be so apparent to you what great things you have accomplished so far, how many talents you have, and what a fabulous asset you will be for whoever is smart enough to hire you next.
+Once you have completed your re-write, it will be apparent to you what great things you have accomplished so far, how many talents you have, and what a fabulous asset you will be for whoever is smart enough to hire you next.

 9. Become a Pro at Job Hunting